Hire the Right South Florida Business Broker

 • Alex and Barry are negotiating a Letter of Intent whereby Barry will obtain Small Business Administration (SBA) financing in order to pay Alex a total of $3M for the business.

-• The deal looks great to Alex, but the business broker reminds Alex that the SBA will want he (Alex) to give seller-financing for around 10% or so of the total purchase price (or $300K).
+• The deal looks great to Alex, but the business broker reminds Alex that the SBA will want he (Alex) to give seller-financing for 10% of the total purchase price (or $300K).

 • Moreover, the $300K seller-financed Note will be subordinate to the Note given to the SBA by Barry in case there is a default.